FinTSB: A Comprehensive and Practical Benchmark for Financial Time Series Forecasting

 \subsubsection{Dataset Overview}

 The benchmark, \name, contains a total of 20 datasets, representing four different movement patterns, with each dataset containing 300 stocks over 250 consecutive trading days.
 We have carefully designed the dataset selection strategy to ensure that there is no overlap between any two datasets.
-During training, each dataset is split into training, validation, and test sets in a 7:1:2 ratio.
-The statistics for each movement pattern are summarized in \cref{tab:dataoverview}.
-All patterns exhibit strong non-stationarity, with extreme event patterns being particularly prominent, highlighting the low signal-to-noise ratio typical of financial data.
+We partition each dataset by trading days to preserve temporal dependencies.
+Each of the 250 trading days is split into training, validation, and test sets in a 7:1:2 ratio along the time axis. \cref{tab:dataoverview} summarizes the statistics for each movement pattern, all of which exhibit pronounced non-stationarity and low signal-to-noise ratios, especially in extreme event periods.
 Autocorrelation measures the degree to which a stock's past price movements influence its future behavior.
 It can be observed that stocks in the uptrend and downtrend patterns tend to exhibit higher autocorrelation, reflecting the persistence of their directional movements, while stocks in volatile periods show weaker autocorrelation due to frequent reversals.
 The predictability of different movement patterns varies significantly, with uptrends and downtrends generally being more predictable, while periods of volatility and extreme events pose greater forecasting challenges due to their inherent unpredictability and the occurrence of abrupt, large price movements.
 Overall, \name encompasses a wide variety of sequence indicators, ensuring that it captures the multifaceted nature of FinTS.
 By integrating these key characteristics, \name enables the exploration of diverse forecasting challenges.